-Blasi, supra note 23, at 577.
+&lt;sup>39 Blasi, supra note \\\, at 577.

-See, e.g., id. at 567-91 (discussing roughly the first decade of defamation decisions including and following from Sullivan and concluding that the role of the press in checking potential government abuses, although not fully articulated in Sullivan and its progeny, "appears to have influenced the Court's responses in the area of defamation").
+&lt;sup>40 See, e.g., id. at 567-91 (discussing roughly the first decade of defamation decisions including and following from New York Times v.
+Sullivan and concluding that the role of the press in checking potential government abuses, although not fully articulated in Sullivan and its progeny, "appears to have influenced the Court's responses in the area of defamation").

-See Sullivan, 376 U.S. at 279-80 ("The constitutional guarantees [of speech and press] require, we think, a federal rule that prohibits a public official from recovering damages for a defamatory falsehood relating to his official conduct unless he proves that the statement was made with 'actual malice'-that is, with knowledge that it was false or with reckless disregard of whether it was false or not.").
+&lt;sup>41 See Sullivan, 376 U.S. at 279-80 ("The constitutional guarantees [of speech and press] require, we think, a federal rule that prohibits a public official from recovering damages for a defamatory falsehood relating to his official conduct unless he proves that the statement was made with 'actual malice' - that is, with knowledge that it was false or with reckless disregard of whether it was false or not.").

-$^{42}$ I do not mean to suggest that the Court's effort to do so was entirely successful or salutary for the press.
-For criticisms of Sullivan and its progeny for failing to fully consider the institutional nature of the press or to fully protect it, see, e.g., Randall P. Bezanson & Gilbert Cranberg, Institutional Reckless Disregard for Truth in Public Defamation Actions Against the Press, 90 IOWA L. REV. 887, 891 (2005) (describing flaws in the actual malice leading case it drew upon for the language of actual malice was Coleman v.
-MacLennan, which involved a newspaper defendant.
-The Times's brief to the Supreme Court strongly emphasized the case's importance for the press's ability to function-and the importance of press freedom to the nation.
+although not solely, in mind.
+The leading case it drew upon for the language of actual malice, Coleman v.
+MacLennan, involved a newspaper defendant.
+The Times's brief in the Supreme Court strongly emphasized the case's importance for the press's ability to function-and the importance to the nation of press freedom.
 And both the actual malice rule and the Court's insistence on rigorous independent appellate review of the facts were clearly intended to ensure that the press in particular enjoyed a full measure of "breathing space" in which to do its work.